hyperledger-labs/orion-server/docs/getting-started/queries/curl/cluster-config.md

 title: Query the Cluster Configuration
 ---

-The cluster configuration includes node, admin, and consensus configuration (used for replication).
+The cluster configuration includes the node, admin, and consensus configuration (used for replication).
-When the `bdb` server bootup for the first time, it reads nodes, admins, and consensus configuration present in the configuration file `config.yml` and creates a genesis block.
-The user can query the current cluster configuration by issing a `GET` request on `/config/tx` endpoint.
+When the `bdb` server boots up for the first time, it reads nodes, admins, and the consensus configuration present in the configuration file `config.yml` and creates a genesis block.
+The user can query the current cluster configuration by issuing a `GET` request on the `/config/tx` endpoint.

-The REST endpoint for querying the configuration is `/config/tx` and it does not require any inputs or additional paramters from the user.
-Hence, the user need to sign only their user id and set the signature in the `Signature` header.
+The REST endpoint for querying the configuration is `/config/tx` and it does not require any inputs or additional parameters from the user.
+Hence, the user need only to sign with their user id and set the signature in the `Signature` header.

-Specifically, the user needs to sign the following JSON data `{"user_id":"<userID>"}` where `<userID` is the ID of the submitting user who is registered in the blockchain database node.
-In our example, `admin` user is the one who submits request to the server.
+Specifically, the user needs to sign the following JSON data `{"user_id":"<userID>"}`, where `<userID>` is the ID of the submitting user who is registered in the blockchain database node.
+In our example, the `admin` user is the one who submits the request to the server.
 Hence, we need to use the admin's private key to sign the `{"user_id":"admin"}` as shown below.

 ```shell
 ./bin/signer -privatekey=deployment/sample/crypto/admin/admin.key -data='{"user_id":"admin"}'
 ```
-The above command would produce a digital signature and prints it as base64 encoded string as shown below
+The above command produces a digital signature and prints it as a base64-encoded string as shown below.
 ```
 MEUCIQCMEdLgfFEOF+vgXLwbeOdUUWnGB5HH2ULkoz15jlk5DgIgbWXuoyqD4szob78hZYiau9LPdJLLqP3bAu7iV98BcW0=
 ```